-Dharamshala, Kinnaur and Kangra Valley are other places of Buddhist stronghold.
-The ancient monasteries here are a repository of Buddhist art, literature and culture.
-The brilliant frescoes on the walls, tapestries and painted murals are unique and worth checking out.
+Dharamshala, Kinnaur, and Kangra Valley are other places of Buddhist stronghold.
+The ancient monasteries here are a repository of Buddhist art, literature, and culture.
+The brilliant frescoes on the walls, tapestries, and painted murals are unique and worth checking out.
 Over the years, the Buddhist monasteries have gained prominence as training centers for lamas.
 Tibetan Buddhism is thriving in every corner of the country and owing to the close proximity of Tibet, these regions have major Tibetan influence on them.
 The monasteries of Himachal Pradesh are the perfect place to spend some quality time here and soak in the spiritual aura of these serene pilgrim sites.
 These monasteries should be on the top of the tourist bucket list during Himachal Pradesh spiritual tour.
 These are the ideal places to get glimpses of the rich cultural heritage of Buddhism as well as to learn the preaching and teachings of Buddha.

-Facts - This is the largest and oldest monastery in Lahaul and Spiti.
+Facts - Key Monastery is the largest and oldest monastery in Lahaul and Spiti Valleys.
 It is a repository of rare Buddhist relics and literature.
 It is also home to around 300 lamas.
 The Thangka paintings here are of great interest to tourists.
-More Information

 Location - 47 km from Kaza town

 Facts - This UNESCO World Heritage Site, built in the 10th century, houses 60 lamas.
-Check out the exquisite paintings, statues, nine temples and the monk's chamber.
-More Information
+Check out the exquisite paintings, statues, nine temples, and the monk's chamber.

 Location - On the banks of River Chandra in the Lahaul and Spiti Valley

-Facts - The most interesting feature of this 800 year old gompa is the idols made of wood instead of clay.
-You can also look at the black stone image of the Hindu Goddess Kali in the interior chambers of the gompa.
-This monastery is also famous as the Trilokinath Temple.
+Facts - The most interesting feature of this 800-year-old Gompa is the idols made of wood instead of clay.
+There is also a black stone image of the Hindu Goddess Kali in the interior chambers of the Gompa due to which this monastery is also famous as the Trilokinath Temple.

-Facts - This monastery is open only to the Buddhist spiritual leader, the Dalai Lama, monks, and students.
+Facts - Namgyal monastery is open only to the Buddhist spiritual leader, the Dalai Lama, monks, and students.
 All rituals from the major schools for Tibetan Buddhism are practiced here.

 Location - Situated in Kardang village in Lahaul Valley